 We weren’t really talking about moving.
 We weren’t talking about how often the buses would run, and we certainly weren’t talking about where connecting lines might take you once you get to North Hollywood.
 In talking to the community outreach co-ordinator that night, it occurred to me almost in real-time as I said it-

-I’ve never seen the San Fernando valley (communities surrounding North Hollywood).
-I bet its lovely, and I’d like to explore it some time.
-Yet in all honesty, to me (as a transit rider), it doesn’t really exist.
+I’ve never seen the San Fernando valley (communities beyond North Hollywood).
+I bet it’s lovely, and I’d like to explore it some time.
+Yet in all honesty, to me (as a transit rider), it doesn’t really exist…

 I believe that what ails Los Angeles is a failure of imagination.